webasyst/shop-script/README.md

 2. Add the following line into the /wa-config/apps.php file (this file lists all installed apps):

 		'shop' => true,

 3. Done.
-Run Webasyst Framework in a web browser (e.g. http://localhost/webasyst/).
+Run Webasyst backend in a web browser and click on Shop-Script icon in the main app list.

 ## Updating Webasyst Framework ##

-Staying with the latest version of Webasyst Framework and Shop-Script is easy: simply update your files from the repository and login into Webasyst, and all required meta updates will be applied to Webasyst and its apps automatically.
+Staying with the latest version of Shop-Script is easy: simply update your files from the repository and login into Webasyst, and all required meta updates will be applied to Webasyst and its apps automatically.